saadfrhan/todo-app-js/README.md

-# Todo App using vanilla TypeScript
+# Todo App using vanilla JavaScript

-This is a simple Todo App using vanilla TypeScript.
+This is a simple Todo App using vanilla JavaScript.
 It is a simple app that allows you to add, delete, mark as done and sync your todos with the local storage.

 <img src="./preview.png" />